dlcs/iiif-presentation/docs/rfcs/0003-etag-changes.md

 ### Database storage

 Solving this means that hashes should be generated up front and then shared between instances.
-This likely means storing a value in the database that can be used to check the hash against.
+This means storing a value in the database that can be used to check the hash against.
 This would alleviate issues with scaling, Etag values needing to be retrieved beforehand and Etag values not surviving restarts.

 #### Additional table

 Doing this would mean an additional value being added to the database called `etag` that allows for the Etag to be stored.
-While it would be possible to add a column onto the shared `hierarchy` table to reduce duplication, but due to the ability to create `canonical` and `non-canonical` resources which would mean the Etag value is duplicated across the table.
-Therefore, the preferred solution to this is to have another table containing the Etag, which would look like this:
+While it would be possible to add a column onto the shared `hierarchy` table, due to the ability to create `canonical` and `non-canonical` hierarchy records, it would mean the Etag value is duplicated within the table.
+Therefore, a possible solution to reducing this is to have another table containing the Etag, which would look like this:

 | name | type | constraints |
 |---|---|---|